 Armando Ribeiro, Communications Director

-A keen sense of history also characterizes her interior design and architectural work for commercial and private clients.
-Distinctive surfaces, fixtures, details, textures and patinas bring depth and complexity to clean, simple lines and illuminated open spaces, always with an eye toward the history and memory of the place.
-Astolfi sees objects and spaces as experiences, caught in time, but also capable of transcending and bridging time - and she leads her audiences on this fantastic journey.
+During these formative years Astolfi developed a process that is both meticulous and capricious, leading to a unique aesthetic style.
+Her acute historical sensibility informs not only her artworks but also her interior design and architectural projects for commercial and private clients.
+Extraordinary surfaces, fixtures, details, textures and patinas bring depth and complexity to clean, simple lines and illuminated open spaces, always with an eye toward the history and memory of the place.
+Astolfi sees objects and spaces as experiences, caught in time, but also capable of transcending and bridging time and she leads her audiences on this fantastic journey.